norberttech/google-smart-autoresponder/README.md

 ## Configuration

-By default autoresponder will be enable Mon-Fri between 8am - 8pm.
+By default autoresponder will be active from Mon-Fri between 8am - 8pm.